Macrix/procontel.sdk/README.md

 <div id='id-ui-custom-menu-items' />

+* ### Updating a status of control

+In many cases status control can pretend to work with a delay or be not responding at all, this is connected with a way of calling updates on the endpoint side.
+To update status control we are using <b>NotifyUI</b> method which is only a facade for WCF update status methods.
+To make it more sufficient, there is a tool called <b>SmartMethodInvoker</b> which is helping to manage all calls.

+The <b>SmartMethodInvoker</b> is a tool which registers all calls and runs them in the background task.
+The way of execution depends on <b>InvokePolicy</b> settings, there are two options <b>InvokeIfNotBusy</b> and <b>InvokeAlways</b>.
+The type of policy is passed in constructor and is immutable during object life.
+All synchronization work is done in the background.

+In <b>InvokeIfNotBusy</b> mode of invocation all registered methods are stored in dictionary, the value is just a method itself and the key is given during registration.
+In the meantime, the background task is executing all registered methods in a few steps.
+The first step is to take all available (already registered) methods.
+The second one is about calling all of them one by one.
+The last step is to wait a given period of time before it starts the whole process again from the first step.
+Because only executing task is waiting and registration is available at this time, there is possibility to register a new bunch of methods.
+It also means that some of them can be replaced without being called in case of usage of the same key many times.

+In <b>InvokeAlways</b> mode the methods are registered in a queue, so there is no chance to replace anything, it also means that all of the registered methods have to be executed eventually.
+In this case, background task is executing methods one by one without any waiting.

+The <b>UpdateStatusControl</b> is using both of the <b>SmartMethodInvoker</b> modes, the indicator is a flag <b>ensureDelivery</b>.
+It basically means that if the flag is set to true, the InvokeAlways policy is used, and the <b>InvokeIfNotBusy</b> in opposite case.
+The standard delay in <b>InvokeIfNotBusy</b> mode can be changed in <b>ServerConfigurationManager</b> in section <b>Administration Service</b> in field <b>Callback Delay</b>.

 * ### Custom Menu Items
 Procontel.Sdk provide feature for endpoint to have own custom menu item, with own icon and list of children item.